“There are only four kinds of people in the world.

-November is National Family Caregivers month, a time to recognize and honor family caregivers across the country.
-While ALS Texas is focused on these things year around, November provides us a bonus opportunity to raise awareness of caregiving issues, educate our community, support caregiver self-care and mental health, and increase support for ALS Texas caregivers of all ages.
+November is National Family Caregivers Month, a time to recognize and honor family caregivers across the country.
+While ALS Texas has focused on these things year round, November provides us a bonus opportunity to raise awareness of caregiving issues, educate our community, support caregiver self-care, and mental health, and increase support for ALS Texas caregivers of all ages.

 We look forward to celebrating all of the amazing caregivers in our ALS community in November!

 We hosted several exciting events in November 2021 in honor of National Family Caregivers Month.
 Check out the recordings below!